tsuru/tsuru/docs/installing/api.rst

 ::

+    $ tsurud [--config <path to tsuru.conf>] root-user-create myemail@somewhere.com
+    # type a password and confirmation (only if using native auth scheme)

     $ sudo apt-get install tsuru-client
     $ tsuru target-add default http://<your-tsuru-api-addr>:8080
     $ tsuru target-set default
-    $ tsuru user-create myemail@somewhere.com
-    # type a password and confirmation

     $ tsuru login myemail@somewhere.com
     # type the chosen password

-    $ tsuru team-create admin

-And that's it, you now have registered a user in your tsuru API server ready to run admin commands.
+And that's it, you now have registered a user in your tsuru API server and its ready to run any commands.

 .. _gandalf_auth_token: